 Let’s go now, beyond basic perception.

 if I wish to refer to (say) people who voted for Barack Obama, I need not list each such person by name every time.
-I say, rather, “people who voted for Barack Obama.”
+I say, rather, “people who voted for Obama.”

-We use such shorthand in mathematics, as well.
+We use such shorthand in mathematics, too.
 We can draw attention to, say, all (x, y) coordinates on a standard Cartesian plane such that x2 + y2 is less than or equal to 9, in order to represent a certain region covering infinitely many points (that region, bound by a circle, is shaded here in purple):

 As a (necessarily limited) human, I can quickly sketch the above without a calculator’s help by thinking of the inequality in terms of the Pythagorean theorem (i.e., a2 + b2 = c2), where the square root of 9 is the circle’s radius, and marking where the graph crosses the axes: (-3, 0), (3, 0) (0,-3), (0, 3).
 I can connect those points to make a circle (because I already have a nice informal understanding of what a circle is), and then shade everything in.